 The first thing to know is that there is not just one puppy vaccination schedule for all dogs.
 Factors such as which part of the country you live in, and your dog’s individual risk factors will come into play.
 Some dogs do not need every vaccine.
 This decision is between you and your veterinarian.
 Always discuss puppy vaccinations at your regularly scheduled appointments.

-Generally accepted guideline of the puppy vaccination schedule for the first year.
+Generally accepted guidelines of the puppy vaccination schedule for the first year.

-How much vaccinations for your puppy will cost depends on several factors.
+How much vaccinations for your kitten or puppy will cost depend on several factors.
 Where you live is one: Veterinarians in crowded and expensive urban areas will charge more than a rural vet in a small town.
 In other words, there are significant differences in price.
-But no matter what the range in costs, some vaccines, such as the “core vaccines,” and for rabies, are necessary.
+But no matter what the range in costs, some vaccines, such as the “core vaccines,” and rabies, are necessary.